-- What?: A workshop including best practices, case studies, demonstrations, curriculum tools, checklists, peer sharing, and critical discussion.
-Workshop fee: $250.
-A 20% discount ($50 reduction) can be applied towards each member registering from an institutional team of 3 or more.
-To request the discount, please use the coupon code FacDevWorkshopGroup2021.
+- What?
+A workshop including best practices, case studies, demonstrations, curriculum tools, checklists, peer sharing, and critical discussion.
+Workshop fee: $2650 (subject to change due to local realities).
+A 20% discount can be applied towards each member registering from an institutional team of 3 or more.
+To request the discount, please use the coupon code FacDevWorkshopGroup2022.

 - When?
 The Workshop takes place from January 2 to 9, 2022.